Viewing public RFDs.

 Resolving merge conflicts in API documents

-See [tradeoff-rename-rename-conflicts] for some discussion of alternatives.
+See Rename/rename conflicts for some discussion of alternatives.

 Merge conflicts with Git